This Time Baby: Jackie Moore version

-Jackie Moore recorded "This Time Baby" in the November 1978 Sigma Sound sessions for her debut Columbia Records album release I'm on My Way, Moore recording "This Time Baby" at the suggestion of her husband (then her fiancé) Calvin Hopkins who had heard the track on the O'Jays' album So Full of Love.
+Jackie Moore recorded "This Time Baby" in the November 1978 Sigma Sound sessions for her debut Columbia Records album release I'm on My Way, Moore recording "This Time Baby" at the suggestion of her fiancé Calvin Hopkins who had heard the track on the O'Jays' album So Full of Love.
 Philly soul virtuoso Bobby Eli, who oversaw Moore's sessions, was also producing the Atlantic Starr album Straight to the Point at Sigma Sound, and Atlantic Starr members Clifford Archer (bass), Porter Carroll (drums), David Lewis (guitar), Wayne Lewis (percussion), and Joseph Phillips (keyboards) played on "This Time Baby" plus four other tracks on the I'm On My Way album.

 Issued as the album's lead single in May 1979, "This Time Baby" reached number one on the disco chart in Billboard magazine for one week in August 1979, crossing over to the Billboard R&B chart to spend seven weeks in that chart's top 40 with a peak of number 24.
 "This Time Baby" was afforded higher chart peaks on the R&B hit rankings in Billboards rival "music trades": Cashbox and Record World, reaching number 18 on both magazine's R&B charts:Record World Vol 36 #168 (15 September 1979) "Black Oriented Singles" p.71 also "This Time Baby" reached the lower end of the top 100 singles ranking in Record World peaking at number 94.